davekinkead/thesis/chapters/02-authority-and-justification/chapter.md

   - how I will use this.
   - integrate into trichotomy

+What is needed: an account that establishes the legitimate authority of the state plus evidence that warrants this has in fact occurred.

+---

 What's the difference between the state and a criminal organisation?
 There are some obvious ones of course: size, ethnic heritage, access to resources etc.  But let's ignore these for a moment and focus on more relevant descriptive and normative criteria.
 Both groups exercise power over particular geographical areas.
 Both groups offer non-voluntary policing and protection services.
 Both groups extract rents in return for those services.
 And both groups use violence against those they ostensibly claim to serve in order to further their aims.